kcoderhtml/kcoderhtmlblog/content/post/MyClientSideModPack.md

 +++
 # KlukasCraft ModPack -- A Post.
 ---
 Welcome to my post about the KlukasCraft ModPack.
+This Modpack was created for my self to have a few tweaks that together look very good but also is 100% compatible with vanilla servers.
 It has these mods:
 * Simple Hud Utilities v2.3.0 [Download](https://www.curseforge.com/minecraft/mc-mods/simple-utilities)
 * Camera Overhaul v1.3.0 [Download](https://www.curseforge.com/minecraft/mc-mods/cameraoverhaul)
 * Falling Leaves v1.8.0 [Download](https://www.curseforge.com/minecraft/mc-mods/falling-leaves-fabric)